Image of the planet Earth sitting inside a lightbulb resting on its side.

 SOLAR ENERGY

-Solar electricity generation is estimated to surpass gas by 2026 and coal by 2027.
+Solar electricity generation is estimated to surpass coal and gas by 2030.
 It is the fastest-growing renewable energy sector.
 Solar is also now the cheapest source of renewable energy, with prices dropping by 90% since 2010.
 It is now cheaper to produce than gas!

 WIND ENERGY

-The cost of producing wind power has also dropped - 90% since the 1980s.
-It takes just 3-6 months for turbines to produce the amount of energy needed to cover their manufacture, installation, operation, maintenance, and decommissioning!
-The average installed capacity of turbines in 2022 was 3.2 megawatts, enough to meet the electricity demand of around 1,500 households.
+The cost of producing wind power has also dropped 90% since the 1980s.
+The carbon payback of wind turbines is just 3-6 months.
+In this time, they produce the same amount of energy needed to cover their manufacturing, installation, operation, maintenance, and decommissioning!
+In 2025, global energy capacity increased by 40% from the previous year.
 Offshore wind has the potential to generate 18 times the current global electricity demand.
 By 2030, the wind energy sector will employ 4 million people.

 HYDROELECTRICITY

-The World's number one renewable energy source accounts for 71% of all renewable energy generated.
-The largest hydropower station in the world is the Three Gorges Dam in China, with generators big enough to produce a gigantic 22,500 megawatts of power.
+The World's number one renewable energy source accounts for 50% of all renewable energy generated.
+The largest hydropower station in the world is the Three Gorges Dam in China, with generators capable of producing a gigantic 22,500 megawatts of power.
 Expensive, vulnerable to drought, and with serious consequences for surrounding communities and ecosystems, hydropower, although clean and sustainable, unfortunately brings a different set of problems.

 Our World in Data | CC BY 4.0

-True renewable energy sources are the answer, but high initial costs of installation, misguided political influence, and the enormous weight of the fossil fuel industry are preventing a fast and just transition.
+True renewable energy sources are the answer, but high initial installation costs, misguided political influence, and the enormous weight of the fossil fuel industry are preventing a fast and just transition.

 Devastatingly, climate injustice means that those who are affected first and most severely are the nations and communities that contribute least to its causes.
 Developing countries which support higher populations of low-income and disadvantaged people are on the frontlines of climate change and are the least able to protect themselves.

-The energy transition is essential to provide future generations with a planet worth living for, to commit to sustainability goals, and to ensure the protection of our environment, ecosystems, and health.
+The energy transition is essential to providing future generations with a planet worth living for, to meeting sustainability goals, and to protecting our environment, ecosystems, and health.
 International cooperation and the sharing of technological advancements are crucial to promoting the use of renewable energy worldwide.

 The energy transition not only offers the opportunity to mitigate the climate crisis, but also helps the poorest nations develop faster and helps build a more sustainable future for future generations.